pdf-raku/Font-FreeType-raku/lib/Font/FreeType/GlyphImage.md

 This class represents individual glyph images (character image) loaded from a font.

-Unlike [Font::FreeType::GlyphSlot](GlyphSlot.md), which is an iterator class only, this class can be used for persistant glyph objects.
+- bold(int strength)

+    Embolden the glyph.
+This needs to be done before calling either the `bitmap()` or `outline()` methods.

 - bitmap(\[_:render-mode_\])

     If the glyph is from a bitmap font, the bitmap image is returned.
-If it is from a vector font, then the outline is rendered into a bitmap at the face's current size.
+If it is from a vector font, then it is converted into a bitmap glyph.
+The outline is rendered into a bitmap at the face's current size.

     If antialiasing is used then shades of grey between 0 and 255 may occur.
     Antialiasing is performed by default, but can be turned off by passing